ElliotKillick/qvm-create-windows-qube/README.md

 # qvm-create-windows-qube

 qvm-create-windows-qube is a tool for quickly and conveniently installing fresh new Windows qubes with Qubes Windows Tools as well as other packages such as Firefox, Office 365, Notepad++ and Visual Studio pre-installed modularly and automatically.
-It also benefits privacy and anominity by reseting unique identifiers present in every Windows installation such as the MachineGUID, NTFS drive Volume Serial Numbers (VSNs) and more.
+It also benefits privacy and anominity by disabling unwanted Microsoft telemetry such as Windows Error Reporting (WER) by default as well as by reseting unique identifiers present in every Windows installation such as the MachineGUID, NTFS drive Volume Serial Numbers (VSNs) and more.

 ## Installation